Youth Week Registration Information

 Youth Week Two: Saturday, June 20 - Saturday, June 27

-New campers are defined as campers who did not attend Youth Week in 2019 or those who would like to switch weeks
+- Registration for new campers for the 2020 season is now open.
+(New campers are defined as campers who did not attend Youth Week in 2019 or those who would like to switch week)

 The fee for Youth Week 2020 is $490 per a camper.